Three Peaks Challenge Ltd logo

 Yorkshire Three Peaks

-24 miles through the stunning Yorkshire Dales.
-Similar distance, more elevation (1,585m), proper mountains.
+24 miles through the Yorkshire Dales.
+Similar distance, more elevation (1,585m), and mountains.

 Welsh Three Peaks